Matt Campbell (American football coach): Iowa State

 Iowa State University named Campbell its head coach on November 29, 2015, his 36th birthday, replacing the fired Paul Rhoads.
 Campbell signed a six-year, $22.5 million extension with the school on November 27, 2017.
 Campbell was named the Big 12 Coach of the Year twice.
 In his second year, Campbell led Iowa State to an 8–5 season that included wins against No. 3 Oklahoma and No. 4 TCU.
 Iowa State won their bowl game that year against the Memphis Tigers in the Liberty Bowl.
 During his third year at Iowa State, he led the Cyclones to a second 8–5 season.
 This included a 6–3 record in Big 12 play, their most conference wins in history.
 In 2018, Campbell was reportedly requested for an interview for the New York Jets NFL team, however, he declined the interview.

 In the pandemic-shortened 2020 season, Campbell led the Cyclones to their best season in decades.
 The Cyclones finished in first place in the Big 12, their first regular-season first-place finish of any sort in 119 years.
 However, they lost the Big 12 title game to Oklahoma.
 They were selected for the 2021 Fiesta Bowl, the first major-bowl appearance in school history, and defeated No. 25 Oregon 34–17.
 They finished ninth in both major polls, the highest final ranking in school history.

 On February 8, 2021, Iowa State announced a new contract extension for Campbell through the 2028 season.
 It was reported that Campbell was offered an eight-year, $68.5 million deal by the Detroit Lions for their head coaching position in 2021, but other reports said that the Lions never put an offer on the table.

 On September 28, 2024, Campbell passed Dan McCarney to become the winningest coach in school history with a shutout victory over Houston.
 Additionally in 2024, the program got off to its best start since 1938 and reached 11 wins for the first time ever by winning the 2024 Pop-Tarts Bowl against No. 15 Miami (FL) in a 42–41 win.
 This bowl game win marked the fourth time in the season that Iowa State got a winning score with less than two minutes remaining.

 On August 1, 2025, Campbell finalized a contract extension through the 2032 season.
 He followed this up with a season-opening win over 17th ranked Kansas State, who was the favorite to win the Big 12, in the Aer Lingus College Football Classic in Dublin, Ireland.
 This marked Campbell's 100th career victory as a head coach.

+Penn State

+On December 5, 2025, Campbell agreed to become the next head coach at Pennsylvania State University.
+He replaced James Franklin, who was fired earlier in the season.